labwc/labwc.github.io/src/tips-and-tricks.md

 ## Run or Raise

-The [wlr-foreign-toplevel-managment] protocols provides clients with a list of opened applications and lets them request certain actions on them, like maximizing, focusing, etc. This can be used for scripting with clients such as [wlrctl] and [lswt].
+The [wlr-foreign-toplevel-management] protocol provides clients with a list of opened applications and lets them request certain actions on them, like maximizing, focusing, etc. This can be used for scripting with clients such as [wlrctl] and [lswt].
 For example, the script below launches an application